County Durham Care Partnership

 All parts of the health system working side by side

 A key strength of the commitment to develop a truly integrated health care system for County Durham was to align clinical leadership for oversight and governance across the partnership.
-This was achieved through the creation of the Integrated Care Board with an integrated management team acting on behalf of all partners in the County Durham Care Partnership and led by a single chief officer.

 Working together in this way is starting to show real benefits across County Durham.
 By building Teams around Patients (TAP), locally based district nurses are working closely with teams of social workers and therapists, often based in the same building so they get to know each and how their services work best together.